Simple firefighter-friendly incident reporting:

 These roles are determined by your department and are appropriate to the incident type.
 Any additional roles you have show up down below, even if they may or may not be appropriate for this incident.

 With attendees and roles you then assign who was in what vehicle, what apparatus, um, that could include POV if you have it.
 Again, all configured by your department.

 At this point, your incident has pretty much most of the information you need for the general NFIRS report.

-Once this incident reports is submit it’s in a preliminary state.
+Once this incident’s report is submit it is in a preliminary state.
 Your administrator can review it, and check it is okay.
-Maybe your administrator is a captain, maybe a different officer, or it could be an non-operational administrator if you have one.
-Um, and after that step is complete, that it’s been double checked, then it can be worked on to be exported to NFIRS.
+Maybe your administrator is a captain, maybe a different officer, or they could be an non-operational administrator if you have one.
+Um, and after that step is complete, that it has been double checked, then it can be worked on to be exported to NFIRS.

 Responserack provides services for volunteer fire departments; member information services, incident reporting, NFIRS and so much more.